diversitywoman/conference2015/_posts/coaches/2013-09-04-Suzan-Wasik.md

 categories: coach
 title: Wasik
 name: Dr. Suzan Wasik
-position: Professor of Counseling at NORTH CAROLINA CENTRAL UNIVERSITY
+position: Professor of Counseling at NORTH CAROLINA CENTRAL UNIVERSITY (NCCU)
 image: Wasik_Dr-Suzan.jpg
 published: true
-teaser: "Dr. Suzan Wasik is the Director of Leadership Development at SalesPro Connect - an executive recruiting firm specializing in building sales teams."
+teaser: "Dr. Wasik is a licensed professional counselor and graduate professor specializing in the areas of counseling, mindfulness, and leadership development."
 in:
 tw:
 ww: